Taqi-Eldeen/SpeechIR/README.md

 POST /reindex/{file_id}
 ```

-Rebuilds the inverted index and ranking models for a previously transcribed file without re-running Whisper.
-Returns immediately; indexing runs in the background.
+Rebuilds the inverted index and ranking models for an already-transcribed file
+without running Whisper again.
+Runs in the background.

 ### Evaluate